20 True Reasons Why Travel Solo

 12- Challenge yourself

-We know traveling solo is not for everyone and for some, not an easy task to embark on.
-However, traveling solo makes a person step out of a comfort zone which might turn into a learning experience.
-Traveling solo pushes us to uncover hidden talents that can turn into confidence.
-Are you shy and/or introverted? well, you might learn to eat alone at ease, talk to strangers at a pace that is comfortable for you, and may decide to do a walking tour by yourself.
-Whatever we do on our own, is teaching us to rely less on others, to learn to solve our issues, and to turn that radar of alert when needed.
+We know that traveling solo is not for everyone and, for some, it is not an easy task to embark on.
+However, traveling solo can make a person step out of their comfort zone, which can turn into a learning experience.
+Traveling solo pushes us to uncover hidden talents that can boost our confidence.
+Are you shy and/or introverted?
+Well, you might learn to eat alone with ease, talk to strangers at a pace that is comfortable for you, and even decide to do a walking tour by yourself.
+Whatever we do on our own teaches us to rely less on others, to learn to solve our own issues, and to be alert when needed.
 I can do this!!

 13- Can finally do it

 Life gets busy with different responsibilities for most of us.
-While for some people traveling solo is a way to escape from the “have to’s,” for others is just something they have been postponing.
-At times we can’t travel because of schooling, family, the spouse would get upset, pets, money, health, you name it When all of these “nuances” cool down or you find there is a gap to get away, just do it because the time being right might be a landmark in your life.
-In the end, we regret more the things we did not try other than the ones we did and this is one of them.
+While for some people, traveling solo is a way to escape from the “have to’s,” for others, it is just something they have been postponing.
+At times, we can’t travel because of schooling, family, the spouse getting upset, pets, money, health – you name it.
+When all of these “nuances” cool down or you find a gap to get away, just do it because the time being right might be a landmark in your life.
+In the end, we regret more the things we did not try than the ones we did, and this is one of them.

 14- Stand Alone